reindexer

 }

-With replication_mode: "from_sync_leader" option only the current leader of cluster1 replicating its data (ns2) asynchronously to all the nodes of the second cluster (i.e. if one of the node from cluster1 down, asynchronous replication will still work via new leader)
+With the replication_mode: "from_sync_leader" option, only the current leader of cluster1 replicates its data (ns2) asynchronously to all the nodes of the second cluster (i.e. if one of the nodes from cluster1 is down, asynchronous replication will still work via the new leader)

 Take a notice: